• Login

 Thailand

 The authorities stated the regulation changed to defend networks from cyber assaults and would no longer permit kingdom surveillance or violate rights.
-“We have made positive that it would no longer permit for violation of people’s rights and arbitrary use of energy,” Ajarin Pattanapanchai, everlasting-secretary of the Ministry of Digital Economy and Society, instructed journalists.
+“We have made positive that it would no longer permit for violation of people’s rights and arbitrary use of energy,” Ajarin Pattanapanchai, everlasting secretary of the Ministry of Digital Economy and Society, instructed journalists.

 Previous Post